Nashville International Airport: Recent years

-In recent years, the airport has seen rapid growth in the volume of passengers and flights.
-Southwest Airlines, long the dominant airline in Nashville, has steadily built the airport as one of its top destinations, including opening a crew base there in May 2024.
+Beginning in the mid-2010s, the airport has seen rapid growth in the volume of passengers and flights.
+Southwest Airlines, long the dominant airline in Nashville, steadily expanded its operations and made the airport one of its top destinations, including opening a crew base in May 2024.
 In May 2018, British Airways inaugurated nonstop service to London, restoring transatlantic service for the first time since American Airlines ended its London service in 1995.

-To accommodate growth, the Metro Nashville Airport Authority has commenced two expansion programs, entitled BNA Vision and New Horizon, to overhaul and expand many facilities.
+To accommodate growth, the Metro Nashville Airport Authority commenced two expansion programs in 2016, entitled BNA Vision and New Horizon, to overhaul and expand many facilities.
 The BNA Vision upgrades consisted of expanding concourses, constructing a new international arrivals facility, building new parking garages and erecting a hotel.
 New Horizon's upgrades will include additional concourse expansions, upgrading the baggage handling system and expanding the terminal roadway.
 BNA Vision was mostly completed in 2023, and the hotel opened in March 2024.
 New Horizon is scheduled to be completed in 2028.

+In August 2026, after the death of lifelong Tennessee resident and country superstar Dolly Parton, a Change.org petition to rename the airport after Parton gained 100,000 signatures in one day.
+Among the signatories were Republican Tennessee State Rep. Todd Warner and Metropolitan Nashville Councilman Russ Bradford, both of whom pledged to introduce measures in support of renaming the airport.
+On August 28, 2026, Governor Bill Lee announced official plans to rename the airport after Dolly Parton, subject to approval expected mid-September 2026.

+On September 11, 2026, voters approved the renaming of the airport after the success of the fan-led petition.
+Airport authorities have noted that doing so would require a modification of their policy, which states that properties can only be named after people who have been dead for at least 2 years.
+The airport authority said it is working with Parton's estate to determine how best to present her legacy.